 Although these options are sugar-free, they affect insulin levels (Tey et al. 201717).

 Additionally, artificial and natural sweeteners such as stevia can negatively alter gut flora (Ruiz-Ojeda et al. 201918).

 One of the main characteristics of the carnivore diet is its simplicity.
 For this reason, the list of foods you can eat on the carnivore diet reads relatively simple:

 - Duck meat

 Beef is the ultimate carnivore diet food.

 Ruminants are the perfect herbivores.
-Their digestive system includes four stomachs for good reason.
-Therefore, they can absorb nutrients from plant sources ideally, which we can’t.
+Their digestive system includes four stomachs for a good reason.
+Therefore, they can ideally absorb nutrients from plant sources, which we can’t.